-Our business operations and products primarily cater to various customers as spectral range of Products.
-There are extremely limited number of players in India who have such a huge portfolio of Products.
+Our business operations and products primarily cater to various customers as spectral range of products.
+There are extremely limited number of players in India who have such a huge portfolio of products.
 We have dedicated facilities for different type of bags under the group companies thereby ensuring more cost effectiveness and consistency of quality.
-Major volume of our orders are repeat orders owing to our world class reputation in the FIBC industry across the globe.
+Major volumes of our orders are repeat orders owing to our world class reputation in the FIBC industry across the globe.
 Our marketing activities are for both the domestic and export market.
 In domestic market, our Company mainly caters to end user industry and traders and in the export markets we deal with merchant exporters and commission agents.
-As we have customer base spread across the globe therefore we are not dependent on a limited number of customers or any particular region of the world for stability in sales.
-Our Company follows direct sales model and also sells through Commission Agents for domestic sales.
-Our Company follows direct sales model, through Commission Agents and merchant exports in the export market.
-We are one of India's leading manufacturers having an advanced facility for production.
-We believe that we have understanding of technical aspects of the products and therefore is preferred choice among its customers for any variety of bags.
+As we have customer base spread across the globe, we are not dependent on a limited number of customers or any particular region of the world for stability in sales.
+Our Company follows direct sales model and also sells through Commission agents for domestic sales and merchant exports in the export market.
+We believe that we have understanding of technical aspects of the products and are a preferred choice among the customers for any variety of bags.

-We have 1 (one) granted patent and 2 (two) are pending for grant owing to our Research and Development (R&D).
-We are one of extremely few companies into this sector who has a Solar capacity as big as 2MW for captive consumption.
-We have installed the project of Solar Power Plant in March 2021 and also have Rooftop solar plant in Unit 2 for 300 KW.
-This is very important factor for our International customers.
 We are getting our plastic waste generated during the production process recycled and we then reuse it for production.
-The above mentioned points provide us a cutting edge over any player in the market thereby making us one of the most stable manufacturers of these products in India hence we do not expect much competition in our segment of manufacturing in India however, we face some competition from manufacturers of Vietnam and Bangladesh.
+The above-mentioned points provide us a cutting edge over any player in the market thereby making us one of the most stable manufacturers of these products in India and hence, we do not expect much competition in our segment of manufacturing in India, However, we face some competition from manufacturers of Vietnam and Bangladesh.
 We have a large number of customers from all the corners of the world.
 Although we believe in and work for long lasting relationships but we keep on growing our customer base.
 We never distinguish between a small or a big customer.
 We give equal importance and priority to all irrespective to their size, volume or location.
 This is the reason for our stability and growth.
-We are not heavily dependent on a limited number of buyers.
 Our product quality, in time service and dedication are our main strength which has been the reason for our story of success.
-We export to more than 38 countries across the globe.
-We believe that we are one of India's leading Manufacturers and Exporters of FIBC & Jumbo bags.

 Our Company intends to focus on following marketing strategies: (i) Increased customer satisfaction (ii) Continuous follow-up with customers (iii) Develop new market and customers.
-Our Company has seven (7) members' centralised sales and marketing team garnering clients for its products and building relations with them.
+Our Company has 7 (seven) members' centralised sales and marketing team garnering clients for its products and building relations with them.
 The division is directly managed by our Promoter, considering the critical nature of these operations.

 Our sales and marketing team consists of well experienced and qualified people to develop, maintain and increase relations with our customers.
 Our marketing team plays an important role in the development of new products based on their study and feedback on latest industrial needs.
-Our Registered Office and manufacturing units are well synchronised and we endeavour to keep the updated from time to time.
+Our Registered Office and manufacturing units are well synchronised, and we endeavour to keep them updated from time to time.
 We target our marketing activities towards both domestic and multinational corporations for our products.
-We maintain customer relations by attending local and overseas exhibitions and meetings in person.
 New customers as well as product development is mainly through participation in exhibitions to stay updated on industry trends, finding new products and customers.
-We also periodically advertise in chemical weekly, industry specific magazines which showcases our products to the right clientele.
+We also periodically advertise in Chemical Weekly, industry specific magazines which showcases our products to the right clientele.